GaloisInc/saw-script/doc/manual/manual.md

 SAW contains a bisimulation prover to prove that two terms simulate each other.
-This prover allows users to prove that two terms executing in lockstep satisfy some relation over the state of each circuit and their outputs.
+This prover allows users to prove that two terms executing in lockstep satisfy some relations over the state of each circuit and their outputs.
 This type of proof is useful in demonstrating the eventual equivalence of two circuits, or of a circuit and a functional specification.
 SAW enables these proofs with the experimental `prove_bisim` command:

 ~~~~
-prove_bisim : ProofScript () -> Term -> Term -> Term -> TopLevel ProofResult
+prove_bisim : ProofScript () -> [BisimTheorem] -> Term -> Term -> Term -> Term -> TopLevel BisimTheorem
 ~~~~

-When invoking `prove_bisim strat relation lhs rhs`, the arguments represent the
+When invoking `prove_bisim strat theorems srel orel lhs rhs`, the arguments represent the following:
-following:

 1. `strat`: A proof strategy to use during verification.
+2. `theorems`: A list of already proven bisimulation theorems.
+3. `srel`: A state relation between `lhs` and `rhs`.
+This relation must have the type `lhsState -> rhsState -> Bit`.
+The relation's first argument is `lhs`'s state prior to execution.
+The relation's second argument is `rhs`'s state prior to execution. `srel` then returns a `Bit` indicating whether the two arguments satisfy the bisimulation's state relation.
-2. `relation`: A relation between `lhs` and `rhs`.
+4. `orel`: An output relation between `lhs` and `rhs`.
 This relation must have the type `(lhsState, output) -> (rhsState, output) -> Bit`.
 The relation's first argument is a pair consisting of `lhs`'s state and output following execution.
-The relation's second argument is a pair consisting of `rhs`'s state and output following execution. `relation` then then returns a `Bit` indicating whether the two arguments satisfy the bisimulation relation.
-That is, whether the terms simulate each other.
+The relation's second argument is a pair consisting of `rhs`'s state and output following execution. `orel` then returns a `Bit` indicating whether the two arguments satisfy the bisimulation's output relation.
-3. `lhs`: A term that simulates `rhs`. `lhs` must have the type `(lhsState, input) -> (lhsState, output)`.
+5. `lhs`: A term that simulates `rhs`. `lhs` must have the type `(lhsState, input) -> (lhsState, output)`.
 The first argument to `lhs` is a tuple containing the internal state of `lhs`, as well as the input to `lhs`.
    `lhs` returns a tuple containing its internal state after execution, as well as its output.
-4. `rhs`: A term that simulates `lhs`. `rhs` must have the type `(rhsState, input) -> (rhsState, output)`.
+6. `rhs`: A term that simulates `lhs`. `rhs` must have the type `(rhsState, input) -> (rhsState, output)`.
 The first argument to `rhs` is a tuple containing the internal state of `rhs`, as well as the input to `rhs`.
    `rhs` returns a tuple containing its internal state after execution, as well as its output.

-`prove_bisim` returns a `ProofResult` indicating whether `lhs` and `rhs` are bisimilar, given the relation `relation`.
+On success, `prove_bisim` returns a `BisimTheorem` that can be used in future bisimulation proofs to enable compositional bisimulation proofs.
+On failure, `prove_bisim` will abort.

 ## Bisimulation Example